-- A. We will count a properly executed proxy card marked "Abstain" as present for purposes of determining whether a quorum is present, but abstentions will not be counted as votes cast for or against any given matter. - A. If your shares are registered directly in your name, you may revoke your proxy or change your vote at any time before the 2018 Annual Meeting.
+- Q. How will my shares be voted if I mark "Abstain" on my proxy card? - A. We will count a properly executed proxy card marked "Abstain" as present for purposes of determining whether a quorum is present, but abstentions will not be counted as votes cast for or against any given matter. - Q. Can I change my vote or revoke my A. proxy? - If your shares are registered directly in your name, you may revoke your proxy or change your vote at any time before the 2018 Annual Meeting.
 To do so, you must do one of the following: - (1) Vote over the internet or by telephone as instructed above.
 Only your latest internet or telephone vote is counted.
 You may not change your vote over the internet or by telephone after 11:59 p.m., Eastern Time, on Thursday, May 31, 2018. - (2) Sign a new proxy and mail it as instructed above.
 Only your latest dated, valid proxy received by Computershare Trust Company, N.A. by Thursday, May 31, 2018 will be counted. - (3) Attend the 2018 Annual Meeting, request that your proxy be revoked and vote in person as instructed above.
 Attending the 2018 Annual Meeting will not revoke your internet vote, telephone vote or proxy, as the case may be, unless you specifically request it.